OfficeDev/hands-on-labs/Ignite18/HOL3014-excel-custom-functions/Lab.md

     After you complete the wizard, the generator will create the project files.

-2. Next, navigate to the root folder in your project using your command line interface and install supporting Node components.
+2. Next, navigate to the root folder in your project using your command line interface.
 Run the following code:

     ```bash
     cd stock-ticker
-    npm install
         ```
-    After running `npm install`, run the following code to start a local web server:
+    Run the following code to start a local web server:

     ```bash
     npm run start-web